osrsGoalsTracker/serviceCDK/README.md

 The deployment will create:
 - API Gateway with base path `/players/{rsn}`
 - Lambda function for retrieving player stats
+- DynamoDB Goal table for storing player goals and progress
 - All resources will be tagged with the specified stage

 ## API Endpoints